Handling Data Heterogeneity in Federated Learning via Knowledge Distillation and Fusion

 \subsection{Data-Free Knowledge Distillation}

 Knowledge distillation (KD) technique enables a student model to learn from one or multiple teacher models \cite{hinton2015distilling, fukuda2017efficient}.
-KD supports the student model compression while enabling the student model to inherit knowledge distilled from teacher(s).
-The classic KD solutions (e.g., \cite{hinton2015distilling, lin2020ensemble}) require a proxy dataset during the distillation.
-However, in FL, the exchange of dataset is prohibited due to the security concerns.
-Accordingly, \name employs the idea of data-free KD \cite{lopes2017data, chen2019data, fang2019data} to eliminate the requirement for the proxy dataset on the client side.
+In FedKF, to distill knowledge from the global model (teacher model) to a local model (student model), the data used to train the global model is usually required.
+However, in FL, data exchange is prohibited due to security concerns (see Definition \ref{def:privacy}).
+Accordingly, FedKF employs the idea of data-free KD \cite{lopes2017data, chen2019data, fang2019data} to eliminate the requirement of the proxy data on the client side.

 In data-free KD, a generator can be trained and then used for generating the imitated training samples.
-The imitated training samples can be used to transfer knowledge from the teacher model.
-Therefore, once they are used to train the student model.
+The imitated training samples can be used to transfer knowledge from the teacher model to the student model.
 Note that the generated imitated training samples do not need to be distributed very similarly to the real training samples.
 The only requirement is that the generator training samples can be used to facilitate knowledge transfer.
 Hence, the requirement for the generator in data-free KD and the generator in a traditional GAN is different.